pallaud/flixster/README.md

 The following **additional** features are implemented:

 * [ x] Add a 'favorite' button for users to mark movies they liked/want to watch
+* [ x] Popular movies have a different display (only backdrop poster) in portrait view

 ## Video Walkthrough